Waco Auto Defect Lawyer

 Some self-driving car accidents can be attributed in whole or in part to defects in the vehicles’ automation systems, leading to accidents when the car is on autopilot.

-Who is Responsible for an Auto Defect Accident?
+Who is Responsible for an Auto Defect Accident in Texas?

 What Damages Can I Recover in an Auto Defect Case?